 An incredibly comprehensive hurricane preparedness checklist for those looking for how to prepare for a hurricane.
 No matter where you live, it certainly doesn’t hurt to take a look and keep these in mind – even just in case for future minor events like a power outage or water shortage.

 It’s that time of year folks, hurricane season.
-With Hurricane Florence quickly rampaging towards the east coast, many are scrambling to ensure they are ready for the hit.
-The news is reporting that this size hurricane has never made landfall this far north, and as such, many residents in it’s path simply have not ever experienced riding through this type of natural disaster.
 As such, we wanted to share this comprehensive hurricane preparedness checklist for those looking for how to prepare for a hurricane.

 Even if you are a hurricane pro and have weathered more natural disasters than you can shake a stick at, read through this list anyway!
-There are a lot of great ideas on here that you may not have thought of.
+There are a lot of great ideas and hurricane hacks on here that you may not have thought of.

 There’s no such thing as being over-prepared when the safety of your family, friends and pets is at stake.